Vaccine advice for parents and carers

 Below you will find information on who is eligible for a vaccine and how to book a vaccination appointment if you are eligible.

 Children aged 12 or over, young people and adults

 Anyone aged 12 or over in the UK is eligible for a primary course of at least two vaccine Covid-19 vaccines.

 All health and social care workers are set to be required to have a vaccine to work from April 2022.

 Children and young people will be offered the Pfizer vaccine.
 Adults aged 18 to 40 will be offered either a Pfizer or Moderna vaccine, whilst adults aged 40 or over may be offered also be offered the AstraZenica vaccine.

 Children aged 11 or under

-Trials for children under the age of five are ongoing, and Pfizer have said that the results are expected later this year.
+Trials for children under the age of five are ongoing.

-Third dose for severely immunosuppressed children and adults aged 12 or over
+Third primary dose for severely immunosuppressed children and adults aged 12 or over

 A third dose will be offered to severely immunosuppressed people because some studies show that they may have lower levels of antibodies after vaccination, and therefore may be less protected from severe illness than the wider population.